gaultier/blog/wait_process_timeout.md

-Title: What is the best way to wait on a process with timeout?
+Title: What is the best way to wait on a process with a timeout?
 Tags: Unix, Signals, C, Linux, FreeBSD, Illumos, MacOS
 ---